LABSN-pubs/2017-JASA-pupil-attn-switch/manuscript/manuscript.md

 (Welch’s independent *t*-tests: *p*=0.74 for slot 1 and *p*=0.53
 for slot 2) but did significantly differ for responses occurring *after* the switch gap (*p*<0.001 for slot 3 and *p*=0.035 for slot 4; Bonferroni-corrected significance level = 0.0125).
 This is consistent with a view that the act of attention switching creates a lag or slow-down in auditory perception.[@LarsonLee2013a]

 Unlike listener sensitivity, the pupillary response differed only in response to the attentional manipulation.
 This pattern was also seen in the model of response time; however, unlike response time, the difference in effort was seen across the entire trial, whereas the response time difference was restricted to the post-switch time slots.
-The fact that patterns of pupillary response do not recapitulate patterns of listener behavior would make sense if, for normal hearing listeners, reverberation and talker gender mismatch are not severe enough degradations to cause sufficient extra effort or load to be observable
+The finding that patterns of pupillary response do not recapitulate patterns of listener behavior would make sense if, for normal hearing listeners, reverberation and talker gender mismatch are not severe enough degradations to cause sufficient extra effort or load to be observable